 Tip 28: Designing Assessments that Matter to the Learners

 Is there a better way?
 We like to think there is.
-This tip provides two strategies for rethinking how we plan for assessing learners.
-One strategy distributes the assessing more continuously throughout the course and distributes it among the learners; the second strategy switches gears from a predictable research paper to assessing via a course project that is more relevant to the learner, and results in products that are more interesting to you and the other learners as well.
+This tip provides two strategies for rethinking how assess learners.
+One strategy distributes the assessment more continuously throughout the course and involves the learners in the process; the second strategy switches gears from a predictable research paper to assessing via a course project that is more relevant to the learner, and more interesting to you and the other learners as well.

 A Three (3) Step Process to Guide the Assessment Plan

 It is good to rethink your assessment plan on a regular basis.
 Learners change, technologies changes and teaching strategies change.
 Here is a three-step process for rethinking your assessment plan from McTighe & Wiggins (1999) authors of a popular book called The Understanding by Design Handbook.
-Using this process you can generate a new or revise your current assessment plan, a sample that is provided below.
+Using this process you can generate a new or revise your current assessment plan.
+A sample of an assessment is included.

 - First, return to your course goals and prioritize the results that you want for your learners.
 These results will probably include “enduring understandings” or core concepts, knowing the framework and vocabulary of a discipline domain and developing knowledge of and use of the “exemplars of a discipline.”
-The exemplars of a discipline might include the most famous representative articles, cases or theories.
-Your desired results probably include the development of some skills in using the understanding as well.
+The exemplars of a discipline might include the most used or cited representative articles, cases or theories.
+Your desired results should include the development of some skills in using these understandings as well.

 - The second step is to determine the “acceptable evidence” by which the learners will demonstrate their knowledge, understanding and integration of each of the top goals and results.

-- The third step is to design the series of course learning experiences to ensure learner accomplishment of these understandings and the processes for demonstrating their learning.
+- The third step is to design the sequence of course learning experiences to ensure learner accomplishment of these understandings and the processes for demonstrating their learning.

-This process can help ensure that we develop an assessment plan that supports an integrated course design that links goals with experiences with assessments.
+This process can help ensure an assessment plan that supports an integrated course design that links goals with experiences with assessments.

 An Assessment Plan that is Distributed and Continuous

-Learners find it helpful to see the assessment plan for a course in a table of some type.
-This type of graphic provides a birds-eye view of the course experiences that require them to provide evidence of their learning.
-Assessment plans generally have at least four (4) types of experiences that “count” toward evaluation.
+Learners find it helpful to see the assessment plan for a course in a table or graphic.
+A graphic or table provides a birds-eye view of the course experiences and assignment that provide evidence of their learning.
+Assessment plans generally have at least four (4) types of experiences that count toward evaluation.
 The generic assessment plan below lists a number of common types of experience.